ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 |1.|New Born Enrolment (From 2021 to 2023)|1.28 |
 |2.|Demographic Updates (From 2020 to 2023)| 4.24|
 |3.|Biometric Updates (From 2020 to 2023)| 3.38|

+The table given above is an estimated of the enrolment and updated volumes under this program.
+The detailed explanation of the line items is provided below:
+1. The total population of Morocco as per the census data of 2014, stands at 33.77 million.
+The population at the end of year 2021 is estimated to be 36.31 million which is estimated to reach 39.33 million at the end of year 2030.
+1. In the first phase, the beneficiaries under RAMED, DAAM and TAYSSIR are planned to be covered.
+The approximate number of beneficiaries under these programs is 8 million.
+1. For the purpose of enrolment of all the citizens and foreign Residents of Morocco, a figure of 95% of the total population is considered.
+It is estimated that 85% of the population will be enrolled in Phase-I and Phase-II of implementation.
+Considering this, the total enrolment volumes in Phase-II come out to be 22.86 million till July 2023.
+Thereafter, an additional 10% of the population i.e. nearly 3.63 million will be covered August 2023 onwards.
+1. In addition to the enrolment volumes as mentioned above, the continuous enrolment of the annual increment in the population (new born children) will be carried out.
+Moreover, the updates in demographic information such as mobile number, address, email address, etc. will also be carried out.
+Similarly, the update in biometric information will be carried out at the age of 5 years, 15 years and on demand basis for other registered individuals.

+### 24. Estimated Authentication Volumes

+The estimated volume of authentication services are provided in this section.

+In the Phase-I (between Aug’19 to Oct’21), there is expected to be a one-time usage of e-KYC for all the social sector beneficiaries i.e. 8 million.
+During this phase, nearly 100 million authentication transactions are estimated per annum.
+Thus, considering an average of 250 working days in a year, nearly 0.43 million authentication transactions are estimated per day.
+The authentication transactions are expected to originate from below mentioned schemes:

+1. In TAYSSIR, a total of 0.74 million beneficiaries are registered.
+The beneficiaries are school going children, and it is estimated that these children would authenticate and mark their attendance in school twice each week.
+These transactions are estimated to be over a period of 250 working days of a year.
+Thus, nearly 77 million authentication transactions are estimated annually under this program.
+1. RAMED is a health insurance scheme where government provides financial support to vulnerable people.
+It is estimated that the beneficiaries under the scheme will undertake at least three visits in the hospitals and their transactions would need to be authenticated.
+Thus, the total estimated authenticated transactions is 22.8 million per annum.
+1. In the DAAM program, a total of nearly 0.077 million beneficiaries are registered.
+It is estimated that a beneficiary will undertake at least four authentication transactions in a year.
+Thus, the total estimated authentication transaction works out to 0.31 million per annum.